SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 <span style="font-family:monospace;font-style:Italic;font-size:40px;">Book Of Life or Tree Of Life?</span>

+> He that hath an ear, let him hear what the Spirit saith unto the churches; To him that overcometh will I give to eat of the <span style="font-weight:bold;color:Green;">tree of life</span>, which is in the midst of the paradise of God. &mdash; Revelation 2:7 KJV (King James Version)

-There are certain verses in the Bible which are so pivotal that they're reason enough to throw away certain versions that get them wrong.
+There are certain textual variants which are so pivotal that they're reason enough to warrant investigation.
 An explanation as to why you cannot lose your salvation and be erased from the book of life can be read in [this article](https://www.gotquestions.org/erased-book-life.html).
 Here is a [comparison](https://www.biblegateway.com/verse/en/Revelation%2022:19) of Bible versions.

 > For I testify unto every man that heareth the words of the prophecy of this book, **If any man shall add unto these things, God shall add unto him the plagues that are written in this book: 19 And if any man shall take away from the words of the book of this prophecy, God shall take away his part out of the** <span style="font-weight:Bold;color:Red;">book of life</span>, and out of the holy city, and from the things which are written in this book. &mdash; Revelation 22:18-19 KJV (King James Version)